pedrolvr/blue-discount/README.md

 $ tilt up
 ```

-After that, you can access the service on http://localhost:8000.
+After that, you can use a tool, such as [BloomRPC](https://github.com/uw-labs/bloomrpc), to make rpc calls on http://localhost:8000 or get the metrics on http://localhost:8083/metrics.

 ## Testing